SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 Probably not worth the effort at this point

-A limitation of the Illumina, IonTorrent, and 454 sequencing platforms is that the sequence reads are too short to allow for full length sequencing of the 16S rRNA gene.
-This has had the effect of slowing the deposition of reference 16S rRNA gene sequences in reference databases.
-Obviously, one potential advantage of PacBio sequencing is the ability to generate these full length sequences.

 Recently described oligotyping methods would need to be reassessed since those methods assume that every base in a sequence is equally likely to be incorrect.